bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Simple_Menu_API.md

     - Same as for Create_Menu.
   * table
     - Same as for Create_Menu.
+  * enabled
+    - Bool, true to enable the menu (default), false to disable.

   Call this each time the Reloaded cue is signalled.
 Example: